 Sometimes neck or back pain can come on suddenly.

-You might not have had it when you went to bed the previous night, only to wake up and feel sore and stiff.
+You might not have had it when you went to bed the previous night but you wake up feeling sore and stiff.

 What’s the cause of this?

-The fact is that chronic back pain tends to be worse in the morning and an attack of acute back pain is also most likely to occur first thing in the morning, as reported by Pain Science.
+The fact is that chronic back pain tends to be worse in the morning and acute attacks of back pain are also most likely to occur first thing in the morning.

-There are common reasons for neck and back pain first thing in the morning.
-When it comes to backs, these include:
+Common reasons for flare ups of back pain first thing in the morning include:

 - Bad sleeping patterns.
-If you slept in an awkward position, this is the most common culprit for experiencing back pain when you get up in the morning.
-If you get into the habit of sleeping in awkward positions, over time this can cause compression, pinching, and even starve your tissues of oxygen!
-Bear in mind, if you already have an injury or problem with your back, sleeping in an uncomfortable way that puts pressure on your back can just make the problem worse.
+Sleeping in an awkward position is the most common culprit for acute morning back pain.
+If you get into the habit of sleeping in awkward positions, over time this can starve your tissues of oxygen.
+And if you already have an injury or problem with your back, sleeping in an uncomfortable way that puts pressure on your back can just make the problem worse.

-Waking up with neck pain has some similar causes.
-Let’s take a look at them.
+Waking up with neck pain has many similar causes.

 - Not sleeping in a comfortable position or moving a lot during sleep can strain your neck muscles without you realizing it until you wake up feeling sore and stiff.

-- Sleeping on a pillow that isn’t supportive enough, such as if it’s too hard, too high, or too low so that your neck sinks down into the mattress.
+- Sleeping on a pillow that isn’t supportive enough can cause your neck to sink down into the mattress.

 - Having unhealthy posture throughout the day.
-This can result in pressure being placed on your neck and back, such as while working too long at a computer or slouching in your desk.
-The reason why this shows up the next day as neck pain is because bad posture strains the ligaments and muscles that support the neck.
-Over time, this leads to injury.
+This can result in pressure being placed on your spine such as working for too long at a computer or slouching at your desk.
+Bad posture strains the ligaments and muscles that support the neck and can show up the next day.
+Over time, this leads to injury and pain.

 What is the “neutral” position of the spine and why is it important?